PRBonn/PartiallyObservedInverseGames.jl/README.md

 ## Setup

-This code was tested with Julia versions 1.5 and 1.6.
+This code was tested with Julia version 1.7.0.

 ### Basic